-Regardless of the significant stock of generation capacity in Lagos, there are still significant populations in various areas within the State that are underserved or even unserved by the existing national grid and who have no access to, or cannot afford the cost of maintaining off-grid generators.
-The draft Lagos IRP load forecast estimates that 31% of households in Lagos were connected to the national grid in 2020 based on the total number of registered customers.
-This implies that currently, 69% of households in Lagos are effectively unconnected or off-grid.
-The load forecast also assumes that the highest number of registered customers in Lagos as at 2019 are residential customers (1,294,448) compared to those in the commercial (341,582) and industrial (6,323) customer classes.
-These numbers demonstrate that it would take an inordinately long time to get Lagos State's 27 Million residents, particularly those in the unserved and under-served households to be grid connected even before taking demographic growth into account.
+CHAPTER FOUR MOVING TOWARDS A LOWER-CARBON ECONOMY: "OFF-GRID" SOLUTIONS (OGS), AND DEMAND SIDE MANAGEMENT still significant populations in various areas " 4.1 within the State that are underserved or even unserved by the existing national grid and As Lagos State's population continues to grow and the State itself continues along the who have no access to, or cannot afford the inevitable road towards mass urbanization, cost of maintaining off-grid generators.
+The its energy needs will also continue to grow. draft Lagos IRP load forecast estimates that Just as it is impossible to ignore the global 31% of households in Lagos were connected demand for economies to deploy policy tools to the national grid in 2020 based on the total in lowering their carbon emissions/footprint, number of registered customers.
+This implies so also is it apparent that the State cannot that currently, 69% of households in Lagos continue to depend for its energy needs are effectively unconnected or off-grid.
+The on the fleet of distillate-burning off-grid load forecast also assumes that the highest generators that are the true baseload source number of registered customers in Lagos as of electricity in the State.
+The demand on the at 2019 are residential customers (1,294,448) State Government, therefore, is to develop compared to those in the commercial policy options and tools that contribute to (341,582) and industrial (6,323) customer meeting the demand for access to electricity classes.
+These numbers demonstrate that it while steadily lowering in real terms the carbon emissions that meeting this demand would take an inordinately long time to get generates.
+Lagos State's 27 Million residents, particularly those in the unserved and under-served households to be grid connected even before taking demographic growth into account.